theolivenbaum/resin/README.md

 ## What is this?

-This here is Resin a.k.a.
-Sir, a distributable full-text search engine with HTTP API and programmable read/write pipelines, with support for virtually any type of messaging format as long as it can be carried over HTTP.
+This here is a distributable full-text search engine with HTTP API and programmable read/write pipelines, with support for virtually any type of messaging format as long as it can be carried over HTTP.
 Reading and writing JSON works out of the box.
 It's not hard to implement custom formats.